travb0t/Wordle-Clone/README.md

 - Compare each position of the userGuess and dailyWord strings to determine if:
     1. Any letters are correct in the exact position given.
     2. Any letters match regardless of position.
+    3. If there is a letter match not in the exact position, not to give false positives in the case of duplicate letters.
 - Add visual representation of user guesses, each letter having its own box.
     1. Exact matches are now green, and close matches are now orange.
 - Non matching letters that have no appearance in the dailyWord will appear correctly in their given position with no color change.